Recreation in the

 Lake Manganese: Clear lake with sand swimming beach and gradual drop off is open to the public.
 Warmer than Lake Superior but refreshing.
 Turn south just east of the Community Building on Lake Manganese Road.
 Turn right to the lake when the main road turns left.

-Mountain Biking is great fun on the back roads and some of the cross country ski trails.
+Mountain Biking is great fun on the over 25 miles of trails and back roads.
 An easy way to get around Copper Harbor.
+Rentals and guided tours at the Keweenaw Adventure Company

-Museums: The Copper Harbor Lighthouse, and Ft.
-Wilkins State Park bring the past alive.
+Museums: Ft.
+Wilkins State Park brings the past alive.
 At the Fort, get a look at military life during the 1840's.
 The lighthouse has exhibits portraying the history of Keweenaw Peninsula shipwrecks.

 Mandan, a Ghost Town